< < PT04 : PT05 : PT06 > >

 002 The system shall provide the capability to request transit resource availability from transit centers for use during disaster and evacuation operations.
 05 Transit Operations needs to be able to alert emergency services to incidents on vehicles, at stations/stops, or other monitored assets.

-003 The system shall assimilate the damage assessment of the transit, traffic, rail, maintenance, and other emergency center services and systems to create an overall transportation system status, and disseminate to each of these centers and the traveling pub 05 Transit Operations needs to be able to alert emergency services to incidents on vehicles, at stations/stops, or other monitored assets.
+003 The system shall assimilate the damage assessment of the transit, traffic, rail, maintenance, and other emergency center services and systems to create an overall transportation system status, and disseminate to each of these centers and the traveling public via traveler information providers.
+05 Transit Operations needs to be able to alert emergency services to incidents on vehicles, at stations/stops, or other monitored assets.

 004 The system shall collect silent and audible alarms received from travelers in secure areas (such as transit stops, rest areas, park and ride lots, modal interchange facilities).
 02 Transit Operations needs to be able to monitor transit stops and transit stations in order to provide a secure environment for travelers.